Prostate cancer treatments for trans women

 • urinary or bowel problems.

-Read about how these side effects may affect you and ways to manage them.
-Certain side effects may be welcomed by some trans women.
-For example, hormone therapy used to treat prostate cancer can cause muscle loss, breast swelling, erection problems and loss of body hair.
+Read about living with prostate cancer and the side effects of treatment.
+You may find that some of the side effects are not a problem, as they will be similar to the effects of your feminising hormone therapy.
+For example, hormone therapy to treat prostate cancer can cause muscle loss, breast swelling and loss of body hair.

 What happens after treatment?

-You’ll have regular appointments after your treatment to check how well your cancer has responded.
-It’s also a chance to deal with any side effects and ask any questions you may have.
-This is often called follow-up.
+You’ll have regular tests after your treatment to check how well your cancer has responded.
+You’ll also have regular appointments where you can discuss any side effects and ask questions.
+This is sometimes called follow-up.

-If you’re a trans woman or non-binary person assigned male at birth you may have additional worries and fears about a diagnosis of prostate cancer.
-Some people worry about being treated as male.
-Others may feel pressured to be outed.
-Some trans women may feel embarrassed to sit in a waiting room full of men in a urology clinic.
+Trans women, and some non-binary and intersex people, may have additional worries and fears about their prostate cancer diagnosis.
+Some may worry about being treated as male.
+Others may feel pressured to ‘out’ themselves.
+Some may feel anxious about sitting in a urology waiting room full of cis men.
+If you feel this way, there are things that can help.

-There are things that can help if you feel this way.
-If you feel able to speak to your GP, you could ask them to share your trans history with other health professionals so you don’t have to explain your situation over and over again.
-You’ll need to give your GP permission to do this as they’re not allowed to disclose these details about you without your permission.
+• If you feel comfortable speaking with your GP, ask them to share your trans history with other health professionals so you don’t have to explain your situation over and over again.
+You’ll need to give your GP permission, as they’re not allowed to share details about you without your permission.

 Prostate Cancer UK’s services are free and open to everyone.
 Partners and family members can also use our services.